-Here is what we recommend you must do, at a minimum, to secure your IP:
+Here is what we recommend you must do, at a minimum, to secure your Intellectual Property:

 - Form an IP Audit Team.
 Form a team to audit your intellectual property – trademarks, service marks, books, manuals, patents, etc. – to determine what assets you have and what needs to be protected.
 Your attorney should head, or at least, assist this team.